 In 1967, the national riding association ‘De Oorsprong’ began a crusade through the Dutch province of Friesland to promote the Friesian horse.
 Many people discovered the amazing characteristics of the Friesian breed and put the Friesian horse to use for many and varied purposes.

-Today the Friesian is valued as an incredible sport and recreational horse for both horseback riding and carriage driving.
-The Friesian is now one of the most sought-after and notable breeds in the horse world.
+Today the modern Friesian is valued as an incredible sport and recreational horse for both horseback riding and carriage driving.
+The Friesian breed is now one of the most sought-after and notable breeds in the horse world.

 The Friesian horse is known for its friendliness, magnificent presence, natural beauty, calm demeanor, intelligence, adaptability, and incredible work ethic.
 The breed is fortunate to have drawn passionate people, throughout history, that are willing to do anything to preserve the breed we know today.